pycontribs/python-vagrant/README.md

 - Querying the status of a box (`status`).
 - Getting ssh configuration information useful for SSHing into the box. (`host`, `port`, ...)

+- Auto downloading of official boxes using init() .
+- Initializing the VM based on a named base box, using init().
+- Halting a VM without destroying it, using halt().
+- Using sandbox mode from the Sahara gem (https://github.com/jedi4ever/sahara).
+- Adding, Removing, and Listing boxes (`box add`, `box remove`, `box list`).
+- Provisioning - up() accepts no_provision and there is a provision() method.

 This package is _alpha_ and its API is not guaranteed to be stable.
 The API attempts to be congruent with the `vagrant` API terminology, to facilitate knowledge transfer for users already familiar with Vagrant.

 I wanted python bindings for Vagrant so I could programmatically access my vagrant box using Fabric.
-Why are you interested?
+Drop me a line to let me know how you use python-vagrant.

 ## Contribute

-If you use python and vagrant and this project does not do what you want, please open an issue or a pull request on github, https://github.com/todddeluca/python-vagrant.
+If you use python and vagrant and this project does not do what you want, please open an issue or a pull request on github at https://github.com/todddeluca/python-vagrant.

+Please see CHANGELOG.md for a detailed list of contributions and authors.

 ## Requirements

-- A working installation of Vagrant.
+- A working installation of Vagrant (e.g. Vagrant 1.0.5)
-- Vagrant requires VirtualBox.
+- Vagrant requires VirtualBox (e.g. VirtualBox 4.2.4)
-- Probably python 2.7 (since that is the only version it has been tested with.)
+- Probably Python 2.7 (since that is the only version it has been tested with.)

 ## Installation